SAS-DHRH/dhcc-toolkit/content/toolkit/grant-writing.md

 - ICT's carbon footprint will stabilize due to saturation in ICT
 - data traffic is independent of ICT emissions
 - ICT will enable emissions savings in other industries
-- renewable energy will decarbonize ICT."
+- renewable energy will decarbonize ICT.

 Another literature review on remote working only weakly confirmed the 'common sense' view that remote working saves energy; 26 of 39 studies suggest that it does save energy, however "differences in the methodology, scope and assumptions of the different studies make it difficult to estimate 'average' energy savings" (Hook et al. 2020)**.**